AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 The first planet you always see when you wake up, Giant's Deep houses secrets that are key to reaching the Quantum Moon, as well as the Eye of the Universe itself.
 To think that all the knowledge you needed was just a current and a cyclone away!

-## Outer Wilds Ending Explained: Accept Your Fate and Learn to Cope
+{% include linkedHeading.html heading="Outer Wilds Ending Explained: Accept Your Fate and Learn to Cope" level=2 %}

 So, that's great and all—Outer Wilds is a top-notch game with lots to see and do.